MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/virtual-device-registration.md

 ### Onboard your workloads

 Microsoft Managed Desktop onboards newly provisioned session hosts through the [enrollment API](#azure-virtual-desktop-enrollment-api).
-The API is executed after the device has been Azure AD joined and Intune Registered.
-The API requires the Azure AD Device ID of the virtual machine.
+The API is executed after the device has been Microsoft Entra joined and Intune Registered.
+The API requires the Microsoft Entra Device ID of the virtual machine.

 ### Azure Virtual Desktop enrollment API